Skip links

 This book came out of a series of conversations with my community about complex traumatic loss in these challenging times.
 I painted images and text as an embodied reflection of these exchanges.
 It is my intention that we highlight the nature of our specific struggles while also possibly offering some recognition and hope for others.
 Each participant has been given TOOLS FOR TODAY books to give away for free to the communities and individuals of their choice.

 Thank you to all the people who generously participated in the creation of this book.
-Especially for the vulnerability and wisdom shared with me in these pages.
+Especially for the vulnerability and wisdom shared in these pages.

 Jordan Arseneault is a drag performer, artist, writer, meeting facilitator and translator.
 His staged work and participative workshops address issues of queerness, HIV and social injustice.